jono-royle/DeathLearnerV2/README.txt

 unable to get the ML dlls to build within the unity framework, so instead I had to settle for firing up the ML as a separate command line process from within unity

-TO GET IT WORKING:
+TO GET THE GAME WORKING:
-Download DeathLearnerV2 project folder
+Download DeathLearnerV2 repo
-Go to DeathLearnerV2\Assets
+Go to DeathLearnerV2\CompletedGame\DeathLearner_Data\MLConsoleApp
-Copy the folder 'MLConsoleApp'
-Paste this folder into DeathLearnerV2\CompletedGame\DeathLearner_Data Run DeathLearner.exe in DeathLearnerV2\CompletedGame
+Unzip the contents of folder MLConsoleApp.zip to its current location Run DeathLearner.exe in DeathLearnerV2\CompletedGame

+TO GET IT WORKING IN UNITY EDITOR:
+Download DeathLearnerV2 repo
+Go to DeathLearnerV2\Assets\MLConsoleApp
+Unzip the contents of folder MLConsoleApp.zip to its current location Run in Unity

 Created in Unity version 2021.1